genellann/AssetLoader/README.md

 Another benefit of using the AssetLoader is that now the details of where to find your assets will be outside of your code base.
 This follows the [Pragmatic programmer](https://pragprog.com/the-pragmatic-programmer/extracts/tips) tip, **"Put abstractions in code, details in metadata"**.
 You can swap out assets easily without modifying your code.
 You can also point to different json files conditionally.
-For example, if you have a game with different themes that a player can choose, you can have a json file per theme and load it dynamically.
+For example, if you have a game with different themes, you can have a json file per theme and load it dynamically.

 The Phaser AssetLoader library was written with Phaser version 2.6.2.
 It should work with Phaser CE.
 Tests for that coming soon...